Private Tour 2 Days To Luxor + Hot AirBalloon

-early morning at start your second day to explore more of ancient Egyptian temples today we are at the eastern bank of the Nile where is Luxor temple located join the tour guide and spend about 1 hour at the temple , here we will have lunch at an Egyptian restaurant then to see the last amazing temple and the biggest oldest temple in the world
+Today we are at the eastern bank of the Nile where is Luxor temple located to join the tour guide and spend about 1 hour at the temple, where we will have lunch at an Egyptian restaurant then to see the last amazing temple and the biggest oldest temple in the world

-now the time to drive back to Hurghada city we will be at the hotel around 8:00 pm
+now the time to drive back to Hurghada city.

 Valley of the Kings

-Three of the tombs are daily open for public.
-However the tombs openings are rotated to protect the paintings from damage.
+Three of the tombs are daily open to the public.
+However, the tomb's openings are rotated to protect the paintings from damage.

 Colossi of Memnon

 The Colossi of Memnon are two great stone statues representing a seated King Amenhotep III.
-They were originally constructed as guardians for Amenothep III’s mortuary complex, which once stood behind them.
-The statues are about 18 meters high and weight around 700 tons each.
+They were originally constructed as guardians for Amenhotep III’s mortuary complex, which once stood behind them.
+The statues are about 18 meters high and weigh around 700 tons each.
 A fierce earthquake in Luxor, centuries ago, caused severe damages to both statues.

-The temple was built by King Amonophis III during the 18th dynasty of the New Kingdom around the 17th century BC.
+The temple was built by King Amenophis III during the 18th dynasty of the New Kingdom around the 17th century BC.

 Later it was extended by King Tutankhamun and Ramses II